Vellethe/LIA/README.md

 ### **Implementing new data sources**
 1. Add a class for the new data getter in `Infrastructure\Services` that implements `IDataGetter`.
-2. Add a new constructor for `Domain\Entities\JobScoutJob.cs` that converts the data from the new getter to the standardised format.
+2. Add a new constructor for `Domain\Entities\JobScoutJob.cs` that converts the data from the new getter to the `JobScoutJob` format.
 3. Add your new getter to the readonly array named `Getters` at the top of `Infrastructure\Services\DataGetter.cs` file.

 ### **Data source flowshart**